-Since a team must exchange a large number of files and documents, sending them by email will clutter everyone’s inbox while a file-sharing app allows you to easily separate communication objectives.
+Since a team must exchange a large number of files and documents, sending them by email will clutter everyone’s inbox while a file-sharing app or dashboard allows you to separate communication objectives easily.

 Step 3: Start With a Compelling Subject Line

-No matter how attractive are your emails, the subjective line determines whether the recipient, whether a team member, client or higher manager, will open and read it with keen interest.
+No matter how attractive your emails are, the subject line determines whether the recipient will open and read them with keen interest.

 As a project manager, don’t neglect the importance of the subject line as this determines the positive or negative reception of your emails.

 When the stakeholders or higher managers present you with the full objectives of a project, you must ensure that your team understands perfectly what you require and expect from them.

 As a project manager, it is your duty to ensure good communication flow by expressing clearly the project’s objectives and requirements and presenting the tasks of each team member.